rust-lang/book/src/ch16-04-extensible-concurrency-sync-and-send.md

 ### Implementing `Send` and `Sync` Manually Is Unsafe

-Because types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`, we don’t have to implement those traits manually.
+Because types that are made up of `Send` and `Sync` traits are implemented automatically also `Send` and `Sync`, we don’t have to implement those traits manually.
 As marker traits, they don’t even have any methods to implement.
 They’re just useful for enforcing invariants related to concurrency.